stimko/drummachine/README.md

 # Rudimentary Drum Machine

-This is an exercise in building a rudimentary yet functional drum machine.
+This is an exercise in building a rudimentary yet functional drum machine in Go.

 ## Generate Song